mishaboing8/EbayScrappGoogleAI/README.md

 Hi, im so glad to see you here.
 Current project works in bundle with EbayParsePhones project.
+Application start TCPServer on local adress on port 80.
+Please use dynamic ip adress, to be able to connect from phone.

 MAIN IDEA:
 Sometimes its very hard to find good stuff for good price on ebay.